ibm-cloud-docs/openwhisk/monitor.md

 ## Metric format
 {: #monitor_metric}

-The metrics reflect data collected from your action activations that is aggregated on a per-minute basis.
+The metrics reflect data that is collected from your action activations that is aggregated on a per-minute basis.
 Metrics are searchable on the action performance or action concurrency level.

 ### Action performance metrics